5T33Z0/OC-Little-Translated/04_Fixing_Sleep_and_Wake_Issues/README.md

-# Fixing Sleep and Wake issues
+# Fixing Sleep/Wake issues and enabling Hibernation

-This section contains fixes for resolving common issues related to Sleep and Wake, occurring especially on but not limited to Laptops.
+This section contains fixes for resolving common issues related to Sleep, Wake and Hibernation occurring especially on but not limited to Laptops.
 The following areas are covered:

 ## [`PTSWAKTTS`](/04_Fixing_Sleep_and_Wake_Issues/PTSWAK_Sleep_and_Wake_Fix/README.md): Comprehensive Sleep and Wake fix